In partnership with

 The buildings at risk register (BARR) for Scotland was established in 1990 and highlights buildings with architectural or historic significance throughout the country that are considered to be at risk.
 Buildings at risk are not necessarily in poor condition; they may simply be standing empty with no clear future use.

-A survey of category A listed buildings at risk in 2013 found that:
+A survey of category A listed buildings in 2015 found that:

 A range of pressures affect the historic environment.